Qballjos/portainer_templates/README.md

 # * Mental Health *

- AS a side note, not related, I'm a large advocate of Mental Health.
+ As a side note, not related, I'm a large advocate of Mental Health.
 If you are having a rough time right now, please see my Mental Health Youtube Playlist:

  [Mental Health Youtube Playlist](https://youtube.com/playlist?list=PLGk2on7ccZONCobYxwGdvwMcF43gIKmqk)